-As of the close of business on May 25, the US Treasury had just $38.8 billion in cash, significantly lower than the $316 billion held at the Federal Reserve Bank of New York earlier this month.
+As of the close of business on May 25, the U.S. Treasury Department had only $38.8 billion in cash, significantly less than the $316 billion it held at the Federal Reserve Bank of New York earlier in the month.

 The $38.8 billion figure is equal to the gross domestic product of Bahrain and Paraguay, and less than the net worth of more than 20 of the world's richest people.
 Of course, the bulk of these billionaires' wealth is tied up in stocks, rather than liquid assets.